History of the Brazil national football team: 2013 FIFA Confederations Cup

-2014 World Cup
+2014 World Cup disaster

 Brazil was drawn into Group A of the 2014 World Cup, alongside Croatia, Mexico and Cameroon.
 In the opening match of the tournament, Marcelo gave the Croatians an early lead with an own goal.
 However, two goals from Neymar and one from Oscar turned the game around to get the Seleção off to a winning start in their first World Cup on home soil in 64 years.
 The team then drew 0–0 with Mexico, as Guillermo Ochoa produced a man of the match performance in the Mexican goal.
 Brazil confirmed qualification to the knockout stage by defeating Cameroon 4–1 – with Neymar again scoring twice, and Fred and Fernandinho providing further goals.

 Brazil faced Chile in the round of 16, taking an 18th-minute lead through David Luiz's first goal for the Seleção.
 With no further scoring after Alexis Sánchez's equaliser, the match went to a penalty shootout.
 Brazil prevailed 3–2, with Neymar, David Luiz and Marcelo converting their kicks, and goalkeeper Júlio César saving from Chileans Sánchez and Mauricio Pinilla.
 The team again faced South American opposition in the quarter-final, defeating Colombia 2–1 with goals from central defenders David Luiz and team captain Thiago Silva.
 Late in the match, Neymar was substituted on a stretcher after Camilo Zúñiga's knee had made contact with the forward's back.
 Neymar was taken to hospital and later diagnosed with a fractured vertebra, which ruled him out for the remainder of the tournament.
 Prior to this, Neymar had scored four goals, provided one assist and been named man of the match twice.
 Brazil faced further problems ahead of their semi-final against Germany, as Thiago Silva was to serve a one-match suspension for receiving his second yellow card of the tournament in the quarter-final.
 The Seleção went on to lose 1–7 to the Germans, their biggest ever defeat at the World Cup and first home loss in a competitive match since 1975.
 Towards the end of the match, the home crowd began to "olé" each pass from the German team, and booed their own players off the pitch after the final whistle.
 The match has been nicknamed the Mineirazo, making reference to the nation's previous World Cup defeat on home soil, the Maracanazo against Uruguay in 1950, and the Estádio do Mineirão in Belo Horizonte where the match took place.

 Brazil finished the World Cup in fourth place, losing to the Netherlands 0–3 in the third-place match.
 The team ended the tournament with the worst defensive record of the 32 competing nations, having conceded 14 goals.
 The only other countries to concede 12 or more goals in the current World Cup format are North Korea in 2010 and Saudi Arabia in 2002.
 Following these results, Scolari announced his resignation.